aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 little consequence for short intervals, it may become significant for intervals that span long periods of time.

-Consequently, the choice of clock to be used is application-specific.
-If applications can tolerate a certain amount of clock drift or if the time intervals are short, implementers may prefer using the native clock.
-If the application relies on precise timing over long periods one has no choice but to fall back to the world clock.
+The choice of clock to be used is situation-specific.
+If a certain amount of clock drift can be tolerated or if time intervals are short, implementors may prefer to use the native clock.
+However, if precise timing over long periods is required, then the implementors have no choice but to fall back to world clock

 # Accessing the Native Clock on Selected Operating Systems